Mystery Play of Elche: Scene

-The play is performed within the Basilica, and the stage comprises several areas and devices:
+The play is performed entirely within the Basilica, and the stage comprises several areas and devices:

 The Heaven

-The great linen, located at the height of the ring of the basilica's dome, fulfills the double function of representing the sky and concealing mechanisms that permit the ascent and descent of aerial stage devices.
-It is possibly as old as the current play, since older stage directions from as early as 1530 already seem to indicate its presence.
+The great linen, located at the height of the ring of the Basilica dome, has the double function of representing the sky and concealing mechanisms for the ascent and descent of aerial stage devices.
+It is possibly as old as the current play, since stage directions from as early as 1530 already seem to indicate its presence.

-The linen acts as a divider between celestial and earthly actions, and possesses a peephole towards the choir called the "Door to Heaven".
+The linen acts as a divider between celestial and earthly actions, and possesses a peephole towards the choir called the “Door to Heaven”.
 The Door is a square aperture that is opened and closed three times during the play in order to admit aerial stage devices.

 La Magrana

-This aerial device, called la magrana ("the pomegranate"), transports the first Angel who delivers the golden palm frond to Mary, and shows her the way to heaven.
+This aerial device, called la magrana (“the pomegranate”), transports the first Angel who delivers the golden palm frond to Mary, and shows her the way to Heaven.
 In its current form, the device dates the second half of the 16th century.
 Both its structure and its name are reminiscent of period mechanisms commonly used in Spain, such as boxes, globes, and armillary spheres.

 Until recently, the term “pomegranate” was thought to be quite modern, with the term “cloud” considered to be more ancient and correct.
 This was thought to have been the result of the device's supposedly having changed in colour from an older blue to red.
 Modern research, however, suggests that the name was already used in the 16th century, possibly because the current, more compact and sturdy device replaced a less substantial structure made of cotton, paper, and fabric.

 The Araceli

-The Araceli is the second aerial device to appear, and enters the scene on two occasions.
-It is first used by five angels who fetch Mary's soul (in the form of a statuette) to Heaven; four of the angels sing as the central angel (often a priest) bears the Virgin's spirit.
+The Araceli is the second aerial device to appear, and enters the scene twice.
+It is first used by five angels who fetch Mary’s soul (in the form of a statuette) to Heaven; four of the angels sing as the central angel (often a priest) bears the Virgin’s spirit.
 They appear to the Apostles, who organize a procession to bury her body.
-Its second appearance is in the great finale, where the fifth angel with Mary's soul is replaced by the full image of Mary.
-This image is taken into the ceiling and is crowned by the Holy Trinity at the halfway point of its ascension.
+Its second appearance is in the grand finale, where the fifth angel with Mary’s soul is replaced by the statue of Mary.
+This image is taken up to the Heaven then crowned by the Holy Trinity at the halfway point of its ascension.

-The Araceli is not a statue unique to the mystery play.
+The Araceli is not unique to the play.
 It is similar to sculptures made at the end of the 15th century and the beginning of the 16th.